Tropical Storm Rafael forms over eastern Caribbean Sea

-Rafael was centered about 125 miles west-southwest of the island of Dominica and was moving north-northwest at 12 miles per hour.
+Rafael was centered about 125 miles (200 km) west-southwest of the island of Dominica and was moving north-northwest at 12 miles per hour (19 kph).

 Storm warnings were also issued for Antigua, the British Virgin Islands, St. Martin, Guadeloupe and St. Lucia, alerting residents to expect storm conditions in some areas later Friday night.